Chapter 56 Estimating a Mediation Model Using Path Analysis

 Again, we have 199 observations (employees) used in this analysis, and the degrees of freedom is equal to 0, which indicates that our model is just-identified.
 Because the model is just-identified, there are no available degrees of freedom with which to estimate some of the common model fit indices (e.g., RMSEA), so we will not evaluate model fit.
 Instead, we will move on to interpreting model parameter estimates.
 The path coefficient (i.e., direct relation, presumed causal relation) between attitude and intention (i.e., path a) is statistically significant and positive (b = .484, p < .001).
 Further, the path coefficient between intention and behavior (i.e., path b) is also statistically significant and positive (b = .484, p < .001).
 The direct effect path between attitude and behavior, however, is nonsignificant (b = .029, p = .680).
 The (residual) error variances for behavior and intentions are not of substantive interest, so we will ignore them.
 The unadjusted R2 values for the endogenous variable intention is .259, which indicates that attitude explains 25.9% of the variance in intention, and the unadjusted R2 value for the outcome variable behavior is .199, which indicates that, collectively attitude and intention explain 19.9% of the variance in behavior.
 Moving on to the estimate of the indirect effect (which you can find in the Defined Parameters section), we see that the indirect effect object we specified (ab) is positive and statistically significant (IE = .212, p < .001), which indicates that intention mediates the association between attitude and intention.
 Again, this estimate was computed using the delta method.

-55.2.4.2 Percentile Bootstrapping Method
+56.2.4.2 Percentile Bootstrapping Method for Indirect Effects

 The percentile bootstrapping method is generally recommended over the delta method, and thus, my recommendation is to use the percentile bootstrapping method when estimating indirect effects.
 Depending upon the processing speed and power of your machine, the approach make take a minute or multiple minutes to perform the number of bootstrap iterations (i.e., re-samples) requested.
-The initial model specification and model estimation steps the same as would be used for the delta method, as we will use these to get the model fit information and direct effect parameter estimates, which don’t require bootstrapping.
+The initial model specification and model estimation steps are the same as those for the delta method, as we will use these to get the model fit information and direct effect parameter estimates, which don’t require bootstrapping.
 However, after that, differences emerge.

 1. Specify the model in the same way as was done previously in preparation for the delta method, and name the object something (e.g., specmod).

-2. Estimate the model using the sem function, just as you would with the delta method, as this will generate the model fit indices and parameter estimates that we will interpret for direction relations; let’s name the model estimation object fitmod1 in this example.
+2. Estimate the model using the sem function, just as you would with the delta method, as this will generate the model fit indices and parameter estimates that we will interpret for directional relations; let’s name the model estimation object fitmod1 in this example.

 3. Just as you would with the delta method, type the name of the summary function from base R. As the first argument, type the name of the model estimation object we created in the previous step (fitmod1).
 As the second and third arguments, respectively, type fit.measures=TRUE and rsquare=TRUE to request the model fit indices and the unadjusted R2 values for the endogenous variables.